mbosselmann/magic-greeting-card/README.md

 #### Explainer and Coding

-Click around and show that nothing happens.
+If you click around you will see that the card is not turning yet.
+We need to add some JavaScript to make this happen.
+That's why we do not need to add a class attribute to our HTML elements.
+This will be solved with JavaScript.

-We need to add the turning in CSS.
+But we need to add the turning in CSS.
 In combination with the magic JS, the card "turns" now.

 ```css
 .flipcard {